-Our favorite Northwest Florida hidden gems include countless uncrowded beaches, natural areas, and other Florida Panhandle secret spots.
-These recommended hidden gems along the Florida panhandle are fun, worthwhile, and memorable.
+Our favorite Northwest Florida hidden gems include dozens of uncrowded beaches, natural areas, and other Florida Panhandle secret spots.
+The following recommended hidden gems along the Florida panhandle are fun, worthwhile, and memorable.

 And you gotta see and savor those magnificent Gulf Coast sunsets.

 Northwest Florida Hidden Gems: Basic Info